Annexation: Moroccan annexation of Western Sahara

-By Russia
+Russian annexations

-In March 2014, Russia annexed the Crimean Peninsula, which had been a part of Ukraine since 1991 and administers the territory as two federal subjects — the Republic of Crimea and the federal city of Sevastopol.
+In March 2014, Russia annexed the Crimean Peninsula, which had been a part of Ukraine since 1991 and administers the territory as two federal subjects – the Republic of Crimea and the federal city of Sevastopol.
 The UN General Assembly considers the Russian possession of Crimea and Sevastopol to be an "attempted annexation" and the Russian Federation an "occupying power".

 Russia rejects the view that this was an annexation and regards it as an accession to the Russian Federation of a state that had just declared independence from Ukraine following a disputed referendum, and considers it secession as a result of irredentism.
 A term often used in Russia to describe these events is "re-unification" (воссоединение) to highlight the fact that Crimea was a part of the Russian Empire from 1783 to 1917, and part of the Russian SFSR from 1921 to 1954.
 Few states recognize this view.
 Ukraine considers Crimea and Sevastopol its own territory, and oversees the Crimea Platform, an international diplomatic initiative to restore its sovereignty.

 On 30 September 2022, during the Russian invasion of Ukraine, the Russian Federation, following referendums, declared the annexation of territories in southern and eastern Ukraine.
-As a result, Russia claimed sovereignty over the territories of four Ukrainian oblasts – Luhansk, Donetsk, Zaporizhzhia and Kherson – and recognised as its federal subjects Donetsk People's Republic, Luhansk People's Republic, Kherson military–civilian administration, and Zaporizhzhia military–civilian administration.
+As a result, Russia claimed sovereignty over the territories of five Ukrainian oblasts – Luhansk, Donetsk, Zaporizhzhia, Kherson and Mykolaiv – and recognised as its federal subjects Donetsk People's Republic, Luhansk People's Republic, Zaporizhzhia and Kherson Oblasts.

 Subsequently withdrawn

-Eritrea
+Ethiopian annexation of Eritrea

 In 1952, Ethiopian Emperor Haile Selassie orchestrated a federation with Eritrea.
 He dissolved it in 1962 and annexed Eritrea, resulting in the Eritrean War of Independence.

-Jordan
+Mauritanian annexation of the southern third of Western Sahara

+In 1979, Mauritania abandoned its claim to the southern third of Western Sahara, disestablishing the short-lived province of Western Tiris.

+Jordanian annexation of the West Bank

-The part of former Mandatory Palestine occupied by Jordan during the 1948 Arab–Israeli War, was renamed "the West Bank".
+The part of former Mandatory Palestine occupied by Jordan during the 1948 Arab–Israeli War was renamed "the West Bank".
 It was annexed to Jordan in 1950 at the request of a Palestinian delegation.
 It had been questioned, however, how representative that delegation was, and at the insistence of the Arab League, Jordan was considered a trustee only.
 Only Pakistan and the United Kingdom recognized the annexation by Jordan.
 It was not condemned by the United Nations Security Council and it remained under Jordanian rule until 1967 when it was occupied by Israel.
 Jordan did not officially relinquish its claim to rule the West Bank until 1988.
-Israel has not taken the step of annexing the territory (except for the part of it that was made part of the Jerusalem Municipality), rather, there were enacted a complex (and highly controversial) system of military government decrees in effect applying Israeli law in many spheres to Israeli settlements.
+Israel has not taken the step of annexing the territory (except for the part of it that was made part of the Jerusalem Municipality).
+Rather, there were enacted a complex (and highly controversial) system of military government decrees in effect applying Israeli law in many spheres to Israeli settlements.